Up In the Air (2009)

 On his travels, Bingham is joined by Natalie (Kendrick), who gets on his nerves before they begin to see the human side of each other as Natalie loses her frosty veneer and publicly breaks down in Bingham’s embarrassed arms.
 Their warring father-daughter simulation is sparky and although Kendrick is occasionally irritating…she’s supposed to be.

 It’s only when Bingham meets a female version of himself in Vera Farmiga’s Alex Goran, that his conviction in his own theory of carrying life luggage is brought to question.
 Farmiga and Clooney make a sophisticated duo, sipping whiskey in airport lounge rooms while pattering like a pair of golden age movie stars.
-Clooney’s performance is straight out the Nespresso commercial – that dapper, oozing-confidence swagger that’s smoother than coffee and satin.
+Clooney’s performance is the Nespresso commercial – that dapper, oozing-confidence swagger that’s smoother than coffee and satin.

 With the help of co-writer Sheldon Turner, Reitman’s film is an agreeably subtle study of self-induced loneliness.
 4/5